want to install my Operating System (OS) fresh . (100% HP centric)

 BOGUS DISKs, endless and now forever....and getting worse fast , I think MS no longer goes after XP counterfeiters, but does mandate good COA # and good activation still.

-XP now has endless illegal disks, and ISO files sold illegally all over the world, in fact some countries, are like 40% XP in uses, still and all are illegal. (pirated)
+XP now has endless illegal disks, and ISO files sold illegally all over the world, in fact some 3rd world countries, still run 40% XP pirated copies.
+(USA is below 1% XP and falling like a brick)

 Gee they are truthful, its a CRACK .! full of Cracker-Jack Virus...too.
 I bet.